kserve/community/docs/general-technical-review-cncf-incubating.md

     * Explain the least minimal privileges required by the project and reasons for additional privileges.
       * Since KServe is installed cluster-wide (not namespace-scoped), it will need broader RBAC permissions to manage resources across namespaces.
       * The KServe controller requires permission to watch and reconcile KServe-specific custom resources like InferenceService and to manage associated Kubernetes objects like Deployments and Services.
 These permissions require cluster-wide privileges.
       * Model serving pods run as non-root by default, without requiring host access or privileged escalation.
-The default service account injection is disabled by default as these pods do not need to communicate with the kubernetes API Server.
+The default service account injection is disabled by default as these pods do not need to communicate with the Kubernetes API Server.
 The service account can be explicitly specified if they require access to ConfigMaps or Secrets only when required.
       * Default KServe controller containers run as non-root users, minimizing the risk of privilege escalation.
       * If users deploy custom containers or runtimes, those may require additional permissions (e.g., access to GPUs, external storage, or specific system capabilities).
       * Integrations with external systems (like cloud storage, databases, or monitoring tools) may require additional secrets or service account permissions.